warthan07/Nemaktis/doc/source/high_level/tutorial.rst

     nfield = nm.DirectorField(vti_file="double_twist_droplet.vti")

 This functionality is especially useful if generating the director field values takes a lot of time.
+Of course, the same type of functionality can also be found in the :class:`~nemaktis.lc_material.QTensorField` class.

 .. _lcmat: